BrittneyOleniacz/Education_Budget_Breakdown/README.md

 ![Education](Images/education.png)
-As the Chief Data Scientist for your city's school district, you'll be helping the school board and mayor make strategic decisions regarding future school budgets and priorities.
+You'll be helping the school board and mayor make strategic decisions regarding future school budgets and priorities.
 You've been asked to analyze the district-wide standardized test results.
 You'll be given access to every student's math and reading scores, as well as various information on the schools they attend.
 Your responsibility is to aggregate the data to and showcase obvious trends in school performance.

 Your final report should include each of the following:
 ### District Summary